crate-crypto/small-powers-of-tau/readme.md

 **This code has not been audited.
 Use at your own risk.**

 This implementation aims to target small non-Groth16 powers of tau ceremonies.
-It is advised to only use this implementation, if your ceremony is less than 2^18 or if your computer is powerful.

 ## Performance